Residence Hall Handbook

 The common social and study spaces inside residence halls and in spaces adjacent to residence halls are generally reserved exclusively for resident students and their guests.
 However, there are some spaces that recognized student organizations are able to reserve for small events (25 individuals or less).
-To reserve one of these spaces, a request can be made through 25 Live and must be submitted a minimum of five business days in advance of the date of the request.
+To reserve one of these spaces, a request can be made by contacting Residence Life and Housing at firstname.lastname@example.org and must be submitted a minimum of five business days in advance of the date of the request.
 Please be advised that student organizations not directly affiliated with Residence Life and Housing may be charged a fee for space usage.

 Groups will be notified via email if their request has been approved.
 Reservation priority will be given to Residence Life and Housing student organizations/staff and Fraternity and Sorority Life Organizations.
 Student organizations planning an event with an anticipated attendance of more than 25 participants must contact the Coordinator of Residential Co-curricular Programs and Activities to discuss the Large Event Planning Policy.